Feeds:

 Read Full Post »

-Written by Edward Farrell, a contemporary author.
-This is an excerpt from his book “Gathering the Fragments.”
+Written by Sarah Young, a contemporary author.
+This is an excerpt from her book “Jesus Calling.”

 Read Full Post »